-- For the cookies, preheat oven to 325F and line 2 baking sheets with parchment paper.
+- Preheat oven to 325F and line 2 baking sheets with parchment paper.

 - In a medium bowl, whisk together almond flour, chopped pecans, coconut flour baking powder and salt.

-- In a large bowl, beat butter with erythritol until light and fluffy, about 2 minutes.
-Beat in egg, molasses, vanilla and stevia extracts.
+- In a large bowl, beat butter with Swerve until light and fluffy, about 2 minutes.
+Beat in egg and vanilla extract.

-- Lay on prepared baking sheets and bake 18 minutes, or until just lightly golden brown.
+- Lay on prepared baking sheets and bake 15 to 18 minutes, or until just lightly golden brown.
 They will not be firm to the touch, but will firm up as they cool.
+Cool on the pan.

-- For the glaze, whisk powdered erythritol with 1/4 cup cream and vanilla extract until smooth.
-Add 1 tbsp more cream at a time until a thin but spreadable consistency is achieved.
+- Whisk powdered Swerve with ¼ cup cream and vanilla extract until smooth.
+Add 1 tablespoon more cream at a time until a thin but spreadable consistency is achieved.